Picovoice/picollm/demo/nodejs/README.md

 ```

 Replace `${ACCESS_KEY}` with yours obtained from Picovoice Console, `${MODEL_PATH}` with the path to an ocr model file
 downloaded from Picovoice Console, and `${IMAGE_PATH}` with the absolute path to an image file you wish to extract text from.
-See
-`resources/.test/images` for some sample images.

 To get information about all the available options in the demo, run the following: